jxsvoboda/sycek/README.md

 error and a specific error message (`test/syc/bad/*.txt`) printed to standard error output.
 Ugly tests should result in successful compilation with specific warnings (`test/syc/ugly/*.txt`) printed to the standard error output.
-(NOTE: Good and ugly syc tests are not implemented yet.)
+(NOTE: ugly syc tests are not implemented yet.)

 After making any changes run `make test` command which runs a number of tests

  * Runs `ccheck` on the source code (self-test)
  * Runs `ccheck` internal unit tests (very sparse)
  * Runs `ccheck` on the regression tests in `test/ccheck` and checks output
- * Runs `ccheck` under Valgrind on all tests in `test/` and verifies that all memory blocks have been freed
+ * Runs `ccheck` under Valgrind on all tests in `test/ccheck/` (except bad) and verifies that all memory blocks have been freed
  * Runs `syc` internal unit tests
  * Runs `syc` on the regression tests in `test/syc` and checks output
+ * Runs `syc` under Valgrind on all tests in `test/syc/` (except bad) and verifies that all memory blocks have been freed

 Everything should finish successfully (exit code from `make` should be zero).